French court says Virgin Mary statue must go

 In an interview with CNN, Lacroix said there was no state injunction that personally asked him to remove the statue.
 He said he'd wait for the regional authority to ask him directly.

-Lacroix disagrees the judgment.
+Lacroix disagrees with the ruling.
 "It was made to be a landmark.
 I wanted to unify," he said.
 "But unfortunately there is a minority that creates division."

 The larger picture